 -

-Choose familiar potty spots initially, so your dog feels comfortable in their new wheelchair
+Choose familiar potty spots initially, so your dog feels comfortable in their new wheels.

 -

-Remember, your dog may feel a bit uncertain during their first few bathroom breaks in the wheelchair.
-That's completely normal.
+Remember, your dog may feel a bit uncertain during their first few bathroom breaks.
+That's a normal part of the learning curve.
 Most dogs quickly realize they can still take care of business naturally, and within a few days, it becomes routine.

 Rest Time: When to Remove the Wheelchair

-Here's an important rule that ensures your dog's safety and comfort: Wheelchairs are for active use only, not for rest or sleep.
+Here's an important rule for your dog's safety and comfort: Wheelchairs are for active use, not for unsupervised rest or sleep.

 Why This Matters

 Think of the wheelchair as athletic equipment—like running shoes for humans.
-It's wonderful for movement and activity, but it needs to come off when your dog is resting.
-Here's why:
+It's excellent for movement and activity, but it should be removed when your dog is resting.

 -

-Safety first: An unattended dog in a wheelchair could get caught on furniture, trip over obstacles, or become tangled in the wheels
+Safety first: An unattended dog in a wheelchair could get caught on furniture or become tangled.

 -

-Comfort: Dogs need to lie down, stretch out, and relax in their natural position
+Comfort: Dogs need to lie down and relax in their natural position.

 -

-Muscle health: Rest periods allow your dog's muscles to recover from activity
+Muscle health: Rest periods allow your dog's muscles to recover after activity.

 Creating a Healthy Usage Schedule